-Distribution - Widely distributed from SE Asia through Malesia (?except Java) and extends as far south as New Caledonia but not as far east as the Fiji Islands.
-It also occurs in coastal northern and eastern Australia as far south as latitude 31° 01' S.
+Distribution - Malesia: Throughout (?except Java).
+Outside Malesia: Widely distributed in SE Asia and extending as far south as New Caledonia but not as far east as the Fiji Islands.
+It also occurs in coastal northern and eastern Australia as far south as latitude 31°01'S.